 Wrongful death has a statute of limitations, like other personal injury lawsuits.
 However, when the time starts varies by location.
 In some states, it starts at the death of the person.
 In others, it starts when the person bringing the suit discovered (or reasonably should have discovered) the cause of death.

 Thus, the first stage is establishing that you might have a case.
-Because of the statue of limitations, you should contact a lawyer as soon as possible to work with you on this.
+Because of the statute of limitations, you should contact a lawyer as soon as possible to work with you on this.
 In some cases, the grounds for a suit can be obvious (for example, somebody is hit by a bus and witnesses on the bus say the driver had fallen asleep).
 In others, it can be a lot more subtle.
 Medical malpractice can be a particularly tricky area.

 Once you have established that negligence or recklessness occurred, then you should start the process of pursuing a claim right away.